-- No presumptions: The Divorce Act (Canada) does not say that parents should have equal parenting time.
-Each case is decided based on the best interests of the child. - Non-custodial parent: Under the Children's Law Act, this is a parent who does not have custody of their children. - Notarize: This is the term used when a Notary Public or other person who is allowed to hear an oath, such as a lawyer, Justice of the Peace or a Commissioner of Oaths, attests that a signature is authentic.
+- notarize: This is the term used when a Notary Public or other person who is allowed to hear an oath, such as a lawyer, Justice of the Peace or a Commissioner of Oaths, attests that a signature is authentic.
 Financial Statements and Affidavits must be notarized. - Notice of Application Form 52: This is a form used for a type of application to the court.
 It sets out what the party who prepares the Notice of Application is asking for from the court and the reason for the request. - Notice of Hearing Form 103: This is a document filed with the court and delivered to the other party.
-A Notice of Hearing says when and where an application will be heard by the court. - Notice of Self-Representation Form 14: This is a court document that tells the court and the other party that you are representing yourself in the family court process if you were previously represented by a lawyer. - Notice to File a Financial Statement Form 95: This form is used to tell the other party that they are required to file a Financial Statement - Form 94 under Rule 63: Divorce and Family Law.
+A Notice of Hearing says when and where an application will be heard by the court. - Notice of Self-representation Form 14: This is a court document that tells the court and the other party that you are representing yourself in the family court process if you were previously represented by a lawyer. - Notice to File a Financial Statement Form 95: This form is used to tell the other party that they are required to file a Financial Statement Form 94 under Rule 63: Divorce and Family Law.

-- oath: Some people swear an oath on a holy book or feathers to say that everything they are about to say or have written is true.
-They can affirm without the holy book that what they are about to say or have written is true.
-Q SEE swear/affirm - Order Form 44: This is the form used to file a court order.
-S SEE court order
+oath: People swear an oath on a holy book to say that everything they are about to say or have written is true.
+They can affirm without the holy book that what they are about to say or have written is true. see swear/affirm parenting plan: A parenting plan is an agreement that describes how parents will raise their children.
+It often addresses residential and decision-making arrangements.
+It is not usually a legally enforceable document.